Ready2k/Project2/TOKEN_TRACKING_GUIDE.md

 - **Test First**: Use the Test button to verify tracking before real usage
 - **Debug Mode**: Enable debug logging in Settings for detailed tracking info
 - **Regular Updates**: Click Update if you suspect numbers are outdated
+- **Clear vs Reset**: Use "Clear Chat" to start new conversations, "Reset" to clear cost tracking
+- **Microphone Persistence**: In batch mode, microphone permissions persist between recordings to avoid popups

 ## 📊 Cost Breakdown